 Textbook buyback programs are a good option to consider as well.
 You can sell textbooks at the end of the year to the college bookstore, local shops or online booksellers, and apply the money you earn for next year's textbook purchases.
 Just make sure you keep the books in good shape so you can reap the maximum value.

 You might also look into selling textbooks directly to fellow students.
-Without the bookstore's cut, you might be able to receive little more.
+Without the bookstore's cut, you might be able to receive a little more.
 Or, you can post books for sale on eBay, Craigslist or similar online sites where you sell directly.
 If the book isn't often used—maybe it's a niche science textbook—you may struggle to sell it.